 Annual CO₂ reduction: 16,231 t

-This carbon offset project avoids deforestation of the pristine rainforest in Solomon Islands and instead promotes alternative income opportunities.
+This climate protection project avoids deforestation of the pristine rainforest in Solomon Islands and instead promotes alternative income opportunities.
 The conservation of the rainforest prevents carbon emissions and at the same time promotes Women’s Savings Clubs and protects biodiversity.

 The Babatana Rainforest Conservation Project aims to protect the rainforest and finance the ongoing maintenance of forest protection whilst delivering livelihood benefits to the Babatana people.
 In parallel, the project secures the land and resource rights of the communities and reduces their vulnerability to climate change.
 As a result of the project, the areas within the project are gaining registration as the first legally recognized terrestrial protected areas in Solomon Islands since the Protected Areas Act (PA Act) came into force in 2010.
 The project puts a stop to large-scale deforestation and the extraction of raw materials, and also secures the tribe’s land rights and provides critical alternative livelihoods.
 The conservation of this natural carbon store generates CO2 certificates that will financially compensate for the lack of income from the timber industry.
 These funds will be used to finance conservation activities and promote community businesses initiatives such as Women’s Savings Clubs.